ryLAn3404/GcvtS6MEgaY/5fVoh/eFN-i/learning-systems_jgK1u_1748517905.md.md

-this software and associated documentation files (the "Software"), to deal in of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:
+this software and associated documentation files (the "Software"), to deal in so, subject to the following conditions:
 The above copyright notice and this permission notice shall be included in all THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR